 Over the past couple of years, Lululemon has established itself as a beyond-yoga brand.
 Besides launching comfy, functional running apparel, the brand has also taken an active role in the running space, advocating for diversity and inclusivity.

-Sneakers GUESS Wilma Star FJ5WIM FAB12 BLACK Further initiative, a six-day ultramarathon that will take place this March.
+In 2023, Lululemon announced its Further initiative, a six-day ultramarathon that will take place this March.
 The event aims to spotlight women’s endurance and grit with a participant roster including Camille Herron, Mirna Valerio, and several other women ultrarunners.

 Also noteworthy is the brand’s sponsorship of Nikki Hiltz since 2022.
 Hiltz, who described their relationship with Lululemon as a “dream partnership,” has had a slew of amazing performances this past year.
 Most recently, they won the 1000m at the University of Washington Invitational & Mile City this January, clocking in a 2:34.71.

 On the product side, Lululemon proved its debut women’s trainer, the Blissfeel, wasn’t a lifestyle shoe pretending to be a running shoe.
 All this to say, the brand has “finally” launched a men’s running shoe.
-But don’t consider the Beyondfeel a pivot away Swift Lululemon’s women-focused offerings.
+But don’t consider the Beyondfeel a pivot away from Lululemon’s women-focused offerings.

 lululemon beyondfeel shoes